w3c/wai-coga/guide/helpful/complex-information.md

 ## Examples

-The explanation of a medical procedure and success rate statistics is amplified though the use of a additional text aside, pictures along with a graph and table.
+- The explanation of a medical procedure and success rate statistics is amplified though the use of an additional text aside, a diagram and a graph.

-A graph and data table of sales figures has the key features related to the content are clearly explained.
+- A graph and data table of sales figures has the key features related to the content are clearly explained.

-The multi step process for applying for a visa is made made easier to use by adding flow chart of all the steps that is always visible.
+- The multi step process for applying for a visa is made made easier to use by adding flow chart of all the steps that is always visible.
 Each step in the flowchart has links to extra help and the current step is clearly highlighted.

 ## How It Helps

-The intent of this Pattern is to build on WCAG Success Criteria on presenting help to ensure help is used to effectively support a user in understanding more complex content.
+This Pattern builds on WCAG Success Criteria related to presenting help to ensure users are effectively supported in understanding complex content.

 Users should be able understand the content they find and successfully complete described tasks without requiring further external assistance.
 If content is sufficiently complex then it may be inaccessible without the provision of additional supporting help.